BertoPolo/capstone-interface/IMPROVEMENTS_TODO.md

 - At createitem,when choose main category,should only displays related categories
 - Change the filter query for an array : `${process.env.React_APP_SERVER}items?${filterQuery}`
 - Improve pages changing/navigation. removing functions setting just where you are, without true/false.
 Do a dictionary with routes,
-- FE routes / URL routes
+- FE / URL routes
 - Responsive.
 Card payment
 - Styling problem with new spinners Login,createUser => put the spinner in a emergent window?
 - Add "token required" to swagger and finish it